danielraffel/luxpower-dashboard/README.md

 9. **Simple Weather Card via HACS**
    Install the Simple Weather card to get todays weather data for your home.

+10. **Rquired for EG4 Dashboard Settings (which is optional): Lovelace Card Mod3** Install [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) through HACS to apply CSS styles to various elements of the Home Assistant frontend dashboards.

 ---

 ## Setup Overview